FREE Learning - The Great Steel Debate

 Carbides, Toughness, and Edge Retention--

 To this day I read articles stating that "xyz" carbon steel is "harder, tougher, better edge retention, holds edge forever", you get the drift.
-If you look at the chart above showing carbide types and their hardness.
+Look at the chart above showing carbide types and their hardness.
 The top one is iron carbide.
 This is the carbide formed by iron and carbon(steel).
 When no other alloying elements are present, this will be the only carbide present in the matrix of the steel.
 Being the softest of all the carbides, it seems impossible that iron carbide (cementite) can possess all those magical properties.
 The facts show that this is fallacy, Carbon steel does not outperform stainless in any category except toughness.

-These days there are many stainless steels that offer high hardness, great toughness, better edge retention than carbon steels, very fine carbide and grain size, and stain resistance.
+These days there are many stainless steels that offer high hardness, great toughness, better edge retention than carbon steels, very fine carbide and grain size, and excellent stain resistance.
 These alloys are easily sharpened with conventional abrasives and offer a less intense maintenance regime than their carbon steel counterparts.
-For those folks who want a performance steel without a very attentive maintenance schedule, possibilities exist!
+For those folks who want a performance steel without a very difficult maintenance schedule, possibilities exist!

 It's important to note that every knife steel contains iron,and therefore is not truly STAINLESS, or rust PROOF.
 The chromium delays corrosion, but cannot completely prevent it from happening.
 As an example, if you wash your stainless knife, don't dry it, and leave it in the drainer, you will likely see a clean knife in the morning.
 If you leave your stainless knife soaking in the sink for a couple days, don't be surprised to see the beginning of some corrosion.

 Stainless alloys can also provide improved edge retention over simple carbon steels.
 If your application doesn't require exceptional toughness (think kitchen knives), then there is a perfectly viable stainless option for you without sacrificing performance.
-However, if you need a hard use camping or hunting blade, carbon steel will still be the choice!
+However, if you need a hard use camping or hunting blade, carbon steel will likely still be the choice!

 To learn more about the steels I use, click HERE.